v1k45/fanmo/readme.md

 docker-compose -f local.yml up
 ```

+Then go to `https://localhost:7777`.
+If you see an SSL error, type `thisisunsafe` to bypass it.

-You can run the frontend using the following commands:
+You can run the frontend separately using the following commands:

 ```bash
 cd frontend
 yarn dev
 ```

-> [!IMPORTANT]
-> The project has been renamed from `memberships` to `fanmo`.
-So, you may need to update the imports and references accordingly.
+You'll need to update the frontend configuration to point to the backend.
+You can do this by updating the `API_URL` configuration to proxy API requests to the backend.

 ### Credits